 The West of England is an economic leader with an economy worth over £33 billion a year.
-A net contributor to the national purse, with a population of over 1 million people and over 43,000 businesses, our region competes on a global scale.
+With a population of over 1.1 million people, one of the highest rates of employment in the country (79%), and over 45,000 businesses, the West of England competes on a global scale.
+It’s a region where highly-skilled people work, where ideas flourish, and where businesses grow.
+It’s also a place that a diverse population of people call home.

 WHO WE ARE